almic/zombie-game/README.md

 # ANGRY TODOS

+- [ ] Apply Kawase Blur during night vision, depth based (further = more blurry) Should be active based on exposure value, use pos multiplier as depth (cheap)
 - [ ] Add random refraction and squashing to moon and sun near horizon for shaders.
 - [ ] If aiming at the sun with the bolt scope, midday, flashbang the entire screen
 - [ ] Allow aiming while walking with the bolt, but greatly reduce move speed and